 - Immunosuppressants such as cortisone or prednisone can be injected into joints to reduce swelling

 More recently, major developments in the medical world have meant that surgery is an option to replace joints.
 Most common replacements include hip and knee joints.

 Surgery is generally used for people in later life with more severe symptoms to help improve lifestyle and mobility.

 Another type of surgery for someone with severe symptoms in fingers and wrists is a joint fusion.
 This is simply where the bones are fused together so that they eventually heal as one.

 Physiotherapy for arthritis

-There are also several different types of physiotherapies which are commonly used to treat arthritis.
-These are mainly exercises which are used to help improve mobility over time and increase flexibility.
+There are also several different types of physiotherapies that are commonly used to treat arthritis.
+These are mainly exercises that are used to help improve mobility over time and increase flexibility.

 Frequently asked questions

-Here’s just a few of the most common questions from our customers with arthritis who need life insurance, critical illness cover or income protection:
+Here are just a few of the most common questions from our customers with arthritis who need life insurance, critical illness cover, or income protection:

 Does life insurance cost more for someone with arthritis?